rcnechamkin/Kern-Ecosystem/README.md

 ## AIRIK – Summary of the Ethical Core

 **AIRIK** is the ethical backbone of the Kern Ecosystem.
-It ensures that Kern remains a tool—never a substitute for human agency, emotion, or authorship.
+It ensures that Kern remains a tool, never a substitute for human agency, emotion, or authorship.
 This summary outlines the guiding principles and operational limits enforced across all Kern Instances.

 <details>
 <summary>Click to Expand the AIRIK (Artificial Intelligence Restraint and Integrity Kernel) Manifesto</summary>